+GDD 450 Prototype Assignment

+Video of Mockup: September 23, 2015, 10:00 AM All Materials Due: September 30, 2015, 10:00 AM

+Peer Eval Due: September 30, 2015, 11:00 PM

+All items and details (dates, typo fixes...) subject to change - always check with instructors, and watch the deadlines for dropboxes in D2L (Learn@UW-Stout)

+Overview

-GDD 325 Paired Prototype Assignment Materials Due: September 23, 2015, 8:00 AM Peer Eval Due: September 23, 2015, 11:00 PM All items and details (dates, typo fixes...) subject to change - always check with instructors, and watch the deadlines for dropboxes in D2L (Learn@UW-Stout) Overview You will be assigned a teammate (teams will be at least 2 people: 1 artist and 1 programmer) Each team will be given 2+ game project ideas and the team must select one to work on The team must then create a mockup and a prototype relevant to the game idea A presentation of the results must also be prepared and given to the class (circa 6 minutes) Each team member must also complete an evaluation form on all team members.
-General Objectives Learn about: Prototyping, Teamwork, Project Decomposition, Task Scheduling, Stress Management The Short of It As a Team Create and turn in:
+You will be assigned a team (minimally it will be 2 people: 1 artist and 1 programmer) Each team will be given a game project idea to work on

+The team must then create a mockup and a prototype relevant to the game idea A presentation of the results must also be prepared and given to the class (circa 6 minutes) Each team member must also complete an evaluation form on all team members.

+General Objectives

+Learn about: Prototyping, Teamwork, Project Decomposition, Task Scheduling, Stress Management

+The Short of It

+As a Team

+Create and turn in:

-Game Mockup (shows the game in its envisioned entirety) with Video to demo game idea Game Prototype (working game) MP4 Video Capture of the game being played (useful for the presentation) Design Document (updated inception document) Includes any artwork that did not make it into the prototype or mockup Presentation (circa 6 minutes) As an Individual Turn in a teammate evaluation/ranking.
+Game Mockup (shows the game in its envisioned entirety)

+Video of Game Mockup used to demo game idea

+Game Prototype (working game)

+MP4 Video Capture of the game being played (useful for the presentation)

+Design Document (updated inception document)

+Includes any artwork that did not make it into the prototype or mockup

+Presentation (circa 6 minutes)

+As an Individual

+Turn in a teammate evaluation/ranking.